Sourav-R/Project-Phoenix/README.md

-# Project-Phoenix
+# Project-Phoenix: AI-Driven Knowledge Synthesis & Skill Recovery

-🚀 Project Phoenix: AI-Driven Knowledge Synthesis & Skill Recovery 🔍 Overview
+🔍 Overview
 Project Phoenix is a self-hosted AI automation pipeline designed to solve a critical challenge in cybersecurity: Technical Knowledge Decay.
 Following a significant data loss of professional artifacts, I engineered this system to audit, transcribe, and index four semesters of academic archives (Master of Cybersecurity) and live demonstration videos.